How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 C:\Program Files (x86)\AirPrint\airprint.exe -R _ipp._tcp,_universal -s

-Please make sure the path of airprint.exe is correct, but it is should be by default.
+Please make sure the path to airprint.exe is correct, but it should be by default.
 Also, hex(7):42,00,6f... is just “Bonjour Service”.

 6. pfSense Firewall Rules

-I still have IPv6 disabled globally, but allow IPv6 on UDP port 5353.
+I still have IPv6 disabled globally but allow IPv6 on UDP port 5353.
 Here are the rules:

 pfSense Bonjour firewall rules